Projects

 Soundy

-I’ve been part of the team since the beginning, but I no longer contribute to the project.
+I’ve been part of the team on the initial days, but later I retired from the project.

 neo-python